-Step 2: Mediation
+• Step 2: Mediation

-Within three (3) business days of receiving the complaint, the compliance officer may informally discuss the possibility of using mediation with the complainant.
-If the complainant agrees to mediation, the compliance officer shall arrange this process.
+Within three (3) business days of receiving the complaint, the compliance officer may informally discuss with the complainant the possibility of using mediation.
+If the complainant agrees to mediation, the compliance officer shall make arrangements for this process.

-Before mediating an unlawful discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to make the mediator a party to related confidential information.
+Before initiating the mediation of an unlawful discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to make the mediator a party to related confidential information.

-If the mediation process does not resolve the complaint to the complainant's satisfaction, the compliance officer shall proceed with the investigation of the complaint.
-The use of mediation shall not extend SDCCS' timelines for investigating and resolving the complaint unless the complainant agrees in writing to such an extension of time.
+If the mediation process does not resolve the complaint to the satisfaction of the complainant, the complaince officer shall proceed with the investigation of the complaint.

+The use of mediation shall not extend SDCCS's timelines for investigating and resolving the complaint unless the complainant agrees in writing to such an extension of time.

-Step 3: Investigation of Complaint
+• Step 3: Investigation of Complaint